Teniola473/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Developed a search bar that allows users to filter the displayed games in real-time as they type, and show an error message when no games match the search queries!
+* [ ] Adjusted the default designs of the webpage for more visual appeal!

 ## Video Walkthrough